neelimagprasad/RT-DETR/README.md

 ## Overview

-This repository adapts RT-DETR to fine-tune the Heron 101 model on construction document pages.
-The main goal is to improve object detection localization so bounding boxes more accurately capture the target regions in architecutre and construction documents.
-The goal is to capture both drawings and legends, notes and schedules with one unified model.
+RT-DETR is a real-time transformer-based object detector, and this repository uses the RT-DETRv2 PyTorch codebase as the training and evaluation framework.
+Docling is a document understanding project that uses layout detection models to identify regions such as figures, tables, text blocks, and other structural elements on document pages.

+Docling Heron 101 is the document-layout detection model used here as the starting point for fine-tuning.
+In this repo, Hugging Face Heron 101 weights are converted into the RT-DETRv2 format and then fine-tuned on construction document pages so the detector places tighter, more useful bounding boxes around drawings, legends, notes, schedules, and other document regions.

 ## Key Results